-Payments under operating leases account for a significant portion of our operating expenses and has historically been our third largest expense behind cost of sales and our employee related costs.
-Total rent expense, including contingent rent (or "percentage rent") based on sales of some of our stores, real estate taxes, insurance and common area maintenance charges, was \$42.6 million and \$37.0 million for the six months ended August 3, 2013 and July 28, 2012.
-At August 3, 2013, we were committed to property owners for minimum operating leases obligations for \$504.4 million.
-In addition, substantially all of our store leases provide for contingent rent payments based on sales of the respective stores, as well as real estate taxes, insurance and common area maintenance charges.
+Payments under operating leases account for a significant portion of our operating expenses and has historically been our third largest expense behind cost of sales and employee related costs.
+Total rent expense, including contingent rent based on sales of some of our stores, was \$37.3 million and \$34.7 million for the six months ended July 30, 2016 and August 1, 2015.
+Total rent expense amounts do not include real estate taxes, insurance, common area maintenance charges and other executory costs, which were \$20.5 million and \$19.0 million for the six months ended July 30, 2016 and August 1, 2015.

+At July 30, 2016, we were committed to property owners for minimum lease payments of \$423.4 million.
+In addition to minimum lease payments, substantially all of our store leases provide for contingent rent payments based on sales of the respective stores, as well as real estate taxes, insurance, common area maintenance charges and other executory costs.
 These amounts generally escalate each year.
-We expect that any new stores we open will also be leased by us under operating leases, which will further increase our operating lease expenses.
+We expect that any new stores we open will also be leased by us under operating leases, which will further increase our operating lease expenses and obligations.